xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/innergroupdatamodel.md

 </td><td>

-Constructs a new instance of the `InnerGroupDataModel` class
+Constructs a new inner group reference data model from XML.

 </td></tr>